 Dreaming aspirationally and practically

 Denise Shanté Brown and Corina Fadel facilitated a visioning activity for imagining the future of design justice.
 Denise asks: why create space to envision a design justice future?
 Sharing reflections from the steering committee, she says that it’s necessary to nurture dreams toward collective liberation.
 For Denise, in dreaming we also sustain ourselves—not just as a network, but as a growing community.
-As designers, not only we are always dreaming but we also have the tools to bring these dreams into existence.
+As designers, not only are we always dreaming but we also have the tools to bring these dreams into existence.
 In this sense, dreaming is both aspirational and practical.
 It’s important to think about how we use these tools in keeping with our responsibilities to ourselves, each other, and the earth.